ajakef/gem-firmware/README.md

 Click the right-arrow "Upload" button in the top left of the Arduino IDE window.
 Note that this compiles the code and then uploads it.
 It will take a minute or two to upload and verify the program.
 If successful, the window below the code will say ```Done Uploading.```.

+The following order of steps has been found to be most reliable for programming Gems without trouble:
+* Connect power through the Gem's barrel connector before doing anything else.
+* Wait for the red light on the GPS to start blinking on and off every second.
+Sometimes this takes tens of seconds.
+* With the FTDI connector already plugged into the computer by USB, connect it to the 6-pin header on the bottom board.
+* Watch the serial monitor for text.
+If text does not appear, try pushing the white "reset" button on the bottom of the bottom board.
+If text appears then, and uploading fails the first time, you may need to hold "reset" after clicking upload and timing its release just before compilation ends and upload stops.
+* Click "upload".

 ## Troubleshooting
 * `Error compiling`: Check that the board selected in Tools>Boards is correct.
 * Serial port is grayed out:
   * Windows: try installing the FTDI driver following [these directions](https://learn.sparkfun.com/tutorials/how-to-install-ftdi-drivers/all).
   * Try disconnecting and reconnecting the serial connector from the computer and board, and try again.
   * Make sure that your USB cord is not a "charging only" cord, which are very common, not marked differently, and useless for communication.
+    * Follow the exact steps in the section above "Installing the firmware to a Gem"

+* Error in upload: `programmer is not responding`, `not in sync):
+  * Follow the exact steps in the section above "Installing the firmware to a Gem"
+  * Try holding the white reset button in the corner of the bottom board and releasing right before the Arduino IDE stops compiling and starts uploading.